DexTheSillyCat/DTSCM/SECURITY.md

 ## Security

-If you find a vunerability inside of the source code, or something that violates a privacy, or something, please report it on the `Security` tab.
+If you find a vunerability inside of the source code, or something that violates a privacy, or something, please let us know as soon as possible!

-> [!NOTE]
+> [!IMPORTANT]
-> You can also report vunerabiliries in one of these contacts:
+> Please, do **NOT** make a public vunerability issue.
+Instead, send your report privately to one of these contacts:
 >
 > ### E-Mails
 >